KevinH15291/KevinH15291/README.md

 ### Hi there 👋

+BSc Hons Computing Science at the University of Alberta

 <!--
 **KevinH15291/KevinH15291** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.